5 key signs your WordPress site’s been hacked

 What can I do if my WordPress site has been hacked

-Each day, hackers experiment with new ways to gain access to websites so it’s best to implement preventative measures to help secure your site more effectively such as avoiding default credentials, enabling two-factor authentication, using Secure Socket Layers (SSL), and opting for a secure hosting server.
+Each day, hackers experiment with new ways to gain access to websites.
+Hence, it’s best to implement preventative measures to help secure your site more effectively, such as avoiding default credentials, enabling two-factor authentication, using Secure Socket Layers (SSL), and opting for a secure hosting server.

-At WP Tech Support, your website’s security is our priority and we know exactly what we’re looking for when it comes to site vulnerabilities.
-Not only can we implement measures to improve your current security level, we also backup your entire website to our secure cloud server every single day.
-Take a look at our monthly plans to find the one best suited to your requirements.
+At WP Tech Support, your website’s security is our priority, and we know exactly what we’re looking for regarding site vulnerabilities.
+We can implement measures to improve your current security level and back up your entire website to our secure cloud server daily.
+Look at our WordPress maintenance plans to find the one best suited to your requirements.

 Leave a Reply